 - a) participate in an approved archaeological field school (students must keep and submit a journal documenting all aspects of the experience); or - b) complete a relevant internship (students must keep and submit a journal documenting the experience).

 2) Colloquium Presentation:

 Majors are required to give a colloquium presentation in their senior year.
-The presentation will be based on the student's ARCH 449 seminar research project and practical experience.
+The presentation will normally be based on the student's ARCH 449 seminar research project and/or practical experience, and must present significant independent research relating to archaeology.

 3) Portfolio: